vivile42/Leupin_Britz_micro/README.md

-Code accompanying Leupin and Britz, Pre-stimulus microstates The momentary state of the brain and  the bodily signals y exert independently influence perceptual awareness at the discrimination threshold.
+Code accompanying Leupin and Britz, Pre-stimulus microstates and bodily signals independently influence perceptual awareness at the discrimination threshold.
 We here provide the code for preprocessing, epoching, and pre-stimulus analysis of EEG data.
 EEG data can be made available upon request.

 #Code organization